Web Sites for Craftsfolk:

 Amature, do-it-yourself and inexperienced web authors such as yourself often make the mistake of not learning HTML or studying about how search engines work.
 The result is web pages that may never get indexed in the search engines or worse, indexed wrong.

-The first three items in the between the opening and closing HEAD tags above are the absolute minimum and are critical.
+The first three items in between the opening and closing HEAD tags above are the absolute minimum and are critical.
+The "lang" indicator in the HEAD tag is an option but is helpful for forign viewers.

 The first thing you must understand is that "search engines" search for NOTHING on the web.
 They search their databases or index.
 The search index is composed of items found on your web page (after submission) and notably in the TITLE and description and keywords META tags.
 How these items are written and their contents are very important.